VijoPlays/VijoPlays/README.md

 I'm Alexander 'Vijo' Ott, a Software Engineer 👨‍💻.
+My website can be found [here](https://vijoplays.github.io/profile/).

 I primarily work in the **Backend**, but I also enjoy doing Fullstack work.